tommarek/Mining-fee-remover/README.md

 # Mining-fee-remover
 Remove mining fees from Claymore's miner - mine into your own wallet instead.
-This currently only works on Linux.
+This currently only works on Linux and EthOS.
 Tested with version 9.8.

 # How?